octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 ### Deploy

-Now that we have verified that our code compiles well and that it was functional we can deploy our contract on the blockchain.
+Now that we have verified that our code compiles well and that it was functional, we can deploy our contract on the blockchain.

 ```shell
 tezos-client originate contract counterContract for boostrap1 transferring 1 from boostrap2 \